Chiko685/Marketing-Analytics-Dashboard-for-Evaluating-Ad-Performance-Using-CTR-CPC-CPM-and-Ad-Recall-Lift/README.md

 Reference Lines: Added constant lines in the trend charts to represent the Average Benchmark, allowing for immediate identification of overperforming or underperforming days.

-## 📈 Strategic Recommendations
-Budget Optimization: Increase allocation for Type E if the primary goal is Brand Awareness, as it delivers the highest memory retention rate.

-Creative Evaluation: Conduct A/B testing on Type D to improve its low CTR performance.

-Cost Balancing: While Type A drives great engagement, its high CPM should be monitored to ensure the overall ROI (Return on Investment) remains sustainable.